scrabbletank/farhome-rules/rulesdoc.md

 You add 2 Superior dice to Intelligence, Willpower, and Charisma saves against Undead, Demons, Outsiders, Celestials and Fey.
 Divine spells you prepare are not forgotten when taking a long rest and do not require a codex to cast.

+#### Tactician
+*Requires 5 Intelligence, 20th Level*

+Once per long rest, when rolling initiative as long as you are not surprised you may move a single creature you are aware of to any position in the initiative.
+You have expertise in Insight, Diplomacy and those skills use Intelligence instead of their normal attribute.

 #### Strength of Mind
 *Requires 5 Willpower, 20th Level*